 If you determine a Pass result for all sub-tests, then record a Pass result for this test case.
-Otherwise, record a Fail result.

-Test Case 3: Check malware protection
+Test case 3: Check malware protection

 Perform this test on sampled EUD, servers that provide a user-interactive desktop and laaS instances.